-Your work must be rendered and edited for the finished work and class members will be assigned to produce the class reel for the exhibition.
+Your work must be rendered and edited for and class members will be assigned to produce the class reel for the exhibition.
 All works produced must have opening titles and closing credits: Produced in Art & Technology: Department of Art at The Ohio State University along with credits for music used etc.

 Absolutely No use of commercially available sound will be tolerated without explicit written permission of the artist.
 All sound used from sites such as freesound.org must be properly credited.

 All works must be rendered to 1080P with the H.264 codec.

 Final works must be uploaded to your Vimeo channel for downloading (note you must activate that in your Vimeo settings) and production of the showreel.